Skip To Content

 If athletes and entertainers (and others working in those fields, such as coaches, trainers, directors and agents) don't have a sophisticated wealth advisor in place, including tax advisory, there are significant risks, according to Michael Duffy, Managing Director and Strategic Wealth Advisor for Merrill Lynch Wealth Management and Head of Art Planning for Merrill.
 "They can easily rack up surprise tax bills, incur penalties and interest, create extensive debt, damage their personal brand and wind up in legal jeopardy simply by being unaware of applicable tax laws," Duffy explains.

-Early-career individuals are unlikely to have any experience with most state income tax laws, such as the "jock taxes" that can be accrued when working out of the individual's home state; tracking multiple income streams and understanding the tax rates and tax laws for each; and knowing how to support their favorite causes without running afoul of the laws that govern charitable giving.
-While the majority of high-net-worth individuals will hire an accountant or tax attorney to prepare their various tax returns, every earner should have a baseline understanding of the rules.
+Early-career individuals are unlikely to have any experience with most state income tax laws, such as the "jock taxes" that can be accrued when working outside of the individual's home state; tracking multiple income streams and understanding the tax rates and tax laws for each; and knowing how to support their favorite causes without running afoul of the laws that govern charitable giving.
+While the majority of high-net-worth individuals will hire an accountant or tax attorney to prepare their various tax returns, every earner should have a baseline understanding of the tax rules.

 At Merrill, we have extensive experience collaborating with high-net-worth athletes and entertainers, as well as their managers, agents, CPAs and tax attorneys, to assist these professionals with tax planning.1